reactiveui/website/input/docs/handbook/data-binding/xamarin-forms.md

-For Xamarin.Forms applications, you need to install the `ReactiveUI.XamForms` package and use base classes for your Views from there.
-Your `ContentPage` should inherit from `ReactiveContentPage<TViewModel>`, your `TextCell` should inherit from `ReactiveTextCell<TViewModel>`, etc. Those classes contain the `IViewFor<TViewModel>` interface implementation.
-Also, always dispose bindings via [WhenActivated](../when-activated), or else the bindings leak memory.

-The goal in the example below is to two-way bind `TheText` property of `TheViewModel` to the Entry and one-way bind `TheText` property to the Label, so the Label updates when the user types text into the Entry.
-This example assumes you are using ReactiveUI Dependency Inversion to register ViewModels and corresponding Views, see [Dependency Inversion](../dependency-inversion) for details.
+For Xamarin.Forms applications you need to install the ReactiveUI.XamForms [Nuget package](https://www.nuget.org/packages/ReactiveUI.XamForms/).

+### ViewModels

+Your Viewmodels should inherit from `ReactiveObject`.
+This brings all the power of ReactiveUI, such as `WhenAnyValue`, that are powerful building blocks for any viewmodel.

 ```csharp
 public class TheViewModel : ReactiveObject
 {